fabiomux/kde-servicemenus/compare_with_kompare/README.md

 - Compare the selected file with one of the last copied files on Klipper;
 - Compare the selected file with one among the full Klipper history;
 - Compare the selected file with one among the files stored in the cache;
+- Compare the selected file with one among the other selected;
 - Removes invalid files from the cache;
 - Erase the cache;
 - Show and edit the cache file.